Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 - `kind`(dictionary, required): type of network.
 In this case, vlink, a point to point network between two pods.
 - `vlink`(dictionary, required): specification of the kind field, as a vlink, has parameters that will specify the path the network should use.
 - `overlay-parameters`(dictionary, required): parameters of this vlink network.
-- `overlay-paths`(list,required): List of paths configured in this vlink.
-It's expected to be a bidirectional path, so two paths should be provided.
+- `overlay-path`(dictionary,required): path configured for this vlink
 - `name`(string,required): Name of the path.
 - `FromEndpoint`(string,required): Source endpoint for the path.
 - `ToEndpoint`(string,required): Destination endpoint for the path.
-- `path`(list,required): List of nodes representing the path.
+- `links`(list,required): List of links contained in the specified path.
+Should contain the name of each link from one endpoint to the other.
-- `capabilities` (dictionary,required): overlay path performance metric capabilities, there are two, the bandwidth in bits per second and the latency in nanoseconds.
+- `forward-path-capabilities` (dictionary,required): overlay path performance metric capabilities, there are two, the bandwidth in bits per second and the latency in nanoseconds.

 In the context of the CODECO project, a vlink would be mapped to a pair of channels (channel resource type in the SWM project):